A topic from the subject of Physical Chemistry in Chemistry.

 • Stir the solutions thoroughly to ensure rapid and uniform mixing.

-• Start the timer exactly when the HCl solution is added and stop it when the solution turns colorless.
+• Start the timer exactly when the HCl solution is added and stop it precisely when the solution turns colorless.

 • It provides hands-on experience in measuring and analyzing chemical reactions.